You use them but do you know what an operation is in group theory?

 An operation must be well-defined

-For an operation to be useful, it must be well-defined.
-If an operation is a machine that takes an input and produces an output, we consider an operation unique only if the output of our machine is unique for any given input.
+If an operation is a machine that takes an input and produces an output, a well-defined operation gives out only one output for any given input.

 Consider the simple equation:

-Now, imagine if the result of \(3-2\) was not unique.
-What if it could sometimes equal \(100\) or perhaps \(4234\)?
-When would it be \(100\)?
-When would it be 1?
-The very idea of equality assumes uniqueness.
+Now, imagine if the result of $3 - 2$ was not unique.
+What if $3 - 2$ sometimes equals $100$ or perhaps $4234$?
+When would it be $100$?
+Equality assumes uniqueness.
 Without it, mathematics would become chaotic.
-We couldn't write equations or prove theorems, as the results of our calculations would be constantly changing.
+We couldn’t write equations or prove theorems, as the results of our calculations would be constantly changing.

 An operation must be closed